FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-template.md

 <p :class="msg.payload">Hello World</p>
 ````

-or, if we want to modify `msg.payload` before using it:
+or, if you want to use `msg.payload` as part of the value, you can do this:

 ```html
 <p :class="'class-variant--' + msg.payload">Hello World</p>